martinjunior/emo/README.md

 ## Documentation Syntax

 Emo searches for name/value combinations within your source files; these name/value combinations are then used within the `component.html` Swig template.
-Note that the all values are parsed as markdown.
+Note that all values are parsed as markdown.
 Name/value combinations are expected to take the following format.

 ```scss